narengan/cis/faq.md

 522 errors can also be caused by network connectivity issues, so confirm that your server and network is generally healthy and not overloaded.

-If after taking the above steps you still receive errors, please contact IBM CIS support and confirm the following:
+If after taking the above steps you still receive errors, contact IBM CIS support and confirm the following:

 * You've whitelisted our IP ranges
 * Your server/network is online and generally healthy